A whooper swan is a large migratory bird and the most elegant in the swan lineage.

 Distribution

 Whooper swans are widespread.
-They can be seen in the boreal region within Eurasia, and they migrate hundreds of miles to winter sites in eastern Asia as well as southern Europe.
+They can be seen in the boreal region within Eurasia, and they migrate hundreds of miles to winter sites in eastern Asia and southern Europe.

-Most swan whoopers situated in Western North America and the Indian sub-continent, are migratory birds.
-Whooper swans mate and built nests by the river basins, lakes, shallow rivers, swamps and bogs.
+Most swan whoopers in Western North America and the Indian sub-continent are migratory birds.
+Whooper swans mate and build nests by the river basins, lakes, shallow rivers, swamps, and bogs.

 They prefer areas with evolving vegetation, which can protect their nests and newborn cygnets.